Nicklas Mouritsen

-Nicklas Mouritz Mouritsen (born 15 March 1995) is a Danish professional footballer who plays as a left-back for Danish 1st Division club B.93.
+Nicklas Mouritz Mouritsen (born 15 March 1995) is a Danish professional footballer who plays as a left-back for Danish 1st Division club Lyngby.

 Club career

 B.93

 At the age of just 16, Mouritsen already got his first team debut for B.93 in the Danish 2nd Division.
 He played 10 league matches.

 FC Nordsjælland

 Mouritsen joined FC Nordsjælland in 2012, where he played 2 years on the youth teams.
 He was permanently moved to the first team squad in the summer 2014, at the age of 19.

-On 24 September 2014, Mouritsen got his first team debut for FCN, when he played in a Danish Cup match against SC Egedal, who FCN lost 4-5.
+On 24 September 2014, Mouritsen got his first team debut for FCN, when he played in a Danish Cup match against SC Egedal, who FCN lost 4–5.
 He got his Danish Superliga debut against Hobro IK on 28 February 2015, where he played the whole match.

 FC Roskilde

 On the last day of the summer transfer market, Mouritsen got his contract with FCN terminated, and joined FC Roskilde.
 After playing for the club in two seasons, FC Roskilde announced on 3 June 2018, that Mouritsen alongside two other teammates, would leave the club this summer.